mjmolina/pyladiesBCN_circuitpython_workshop/README.md

 *Note:* This emulator allows to programm 3 different microcontrollers.
-We will program the Adafruit Circuit Playground Express (CPX) and the same microcontrollers will be used for the experimental and demo part.
+We will program the Adafruit Circuit Playground Express (CPX) and the same microcontroller will be used for the experimental and demo part.